Diagnostic Genetic Sciences

 DGS students take coursework and laboratory training for three semesters on the UConn Storrs campus.
 During their 4th and final semester, students complete an internship at an affiliated laboratory.
 The plan of study is a one-cohort plan and courses are offered once per year.
 Students may only enter the program in the fall semester.
 Upon graduation, students will be eligible to sit for the certification exam offered by the Board of Certification of the American Society for Clinical Pathology (ASCP).

 There's an undergraduate program for you in Allied Health Sciences.
-Talk to one of advisors to find your fit.
+Talk to one of our advisors to find your fit.

 Program Outcomes